MiguelEXE/os.js-for-glitch/README.md

 git clone https://github.com/MiguelEXE/os.js-for-glitch && mv os.js-for-glitch/* . && refresh && clear

+to verify if node is installed, type in the terminal:

+node -v

+if is not installed, type in the terminal:

+enable-pnpm && exit

+and then click in reconnect

 now to install, type in the terminal:

 chmod +x installIt.sh&&refresh&&./installIt.sh&&chmod -x installIt.sh